MaaXYZ/MaaResonance/README.md

-# MaaFramework Tauri Template
+# Maa Resonance Tauri Template

-This is a template for creating a MaaFramework front end with Tauri.
+This is a project for creating a Maa Resonance front end with Tauri.

 ## Getting Started